What the toys in your little one’s lives are helping them learn! Teachers' Day Special

 Taking turns with a toy, or waiting for a swing at the playground, playing as a team at tug of war, is teaching your little one about sharing and cooperation.

 Have you seen little ones playing at being a chef?
-It is a whole education in social skills as they serve up the pretend food on a pretend plate just as an adult would.
+It is a whole education in social skills when the use their cooking set toy to serve up the pretend food on a pretend plate just as an adult would.

 Every time you say ‘Thank you’ or praise them for their pretend meal, they learn much, including good manners.